Dark Roasts vs. Light Roasts

 According to an in depth study by Juliet Han, in her published research paper "Correlation Between Caffeine and Roast Levels Using HPLC" there is evidence to prove that dark roast, by weight, contains slightly more caffeine than light roast.

 My laymen explanation goes like this....
 You've probably heard the fat vs. muscle analogy.
-You know the one....
-Five pounds of fat is a larger (volume) than five pounds of muscle?
+You know the one that goes "Muscle weight more than fat" but in truth, five pounds of fat is simply larger (volume / takes up more space) than five pounds of muscle.
 Same with light coffee and dark coffee.
 Dark coffee is lighter in weight than light roasted coffee because it expands more in the roasting process.
-The beans are bigger.
+The beans are bigger (let's say they're fluffy or fat).
 Therefore, if you measure one scoop of dark roasted coffee and the same one scoop of light roasted coffee, you will actually have slightly LESS coffee grounds (by weight) in your scoop containing the dark roasted coffee.
-This is why the best method for brewing coffee properly is by weight, not volume. (although I'm do love my scoop, I just use heaping scoops of dark roast).
+You'll have more light roasted granules in the scoop.
+More granules = more caffeine.
+This is why the best method for brewing coffee properly is by weight, not volume.
+It's ok to scoop, but just use a heaping scoop when brewing a dark roast.

 So it’s not necessarily that “dark roast has more caffeine”— caffeine is stable across roasts, but rather, dark roast is less dense.
 The difference mostly boils down to density.